sixtysixx/hurtsir/index.md

 - Attempt to inject
 - Youll be prompted to login, so proceed with that
 - After login, do NOT press inject, it will automatically inject after
-- If that works, have fun with sirhurt fr, rerun bootstrapper as admin every time you want to open sirhurt.
+- If that works, have fun with sirhurt, rerun bootstrapper every time you want to open sirhurt.

 ---